ibilalkayy/100-Days-Of-DevOps/Days/day17.md

             name: Bilal Khan
             marks: 5

 ## **Explaining it in a video**

-You can find the video of it here.
+Here you can get the explanation in a video.
 [17/100 Days DevOps Challenge]()